ASaiM/hmp_mock_tests/doc/report/report.md

 ### Raw ASaiM results

-In ASaiM workflow (Figure \ref{asaim_workflow}), taxonomic analysis is made using *MetaPhlAN* (2.0) [@truong_metaphlan2_2015;@segata_metagenomic_2012] on sequences after pretreatments. *MetaPhlAn* profiles the microbial community structure using a database of unique clade-specific marker genes identified from 17,000 reference genomes.
-This step of taxonomic assignation with *MetaPhlAn* is fast in ASaiM Galaxy instance (less than 10 minutes for > 1,100,000 sequences, Tables \ref{computation_stats} and \ref{pretreatment_stats}).
+In ASaiM workflow (Figure \ref{asaim_workflow}), *MetaPhlAN* (2.0) [@truong_metaphlan2_2015;@segata_metagenomic_2012] is used for taxonomic analyses on sequences after pretreatments. *MetaPhlAn* profiles the microbial community structure using a database of unique clade-specific marker genes identified from 17,000 reference genomes. *MetaPhlAn* execution is fast in ASaiM workflow (less than 10 minutes for > 1,100,000 sequences, Table \ref{computation_stats}).

 Raw *MetaPhlAn* results consist in a plain text file with relative abundance of clades at different taxonomic levels.
 Visualisation tools help to represent *MetaPhlAn* results.
 In ASaiM, two such tools are used: *Krona* [@ondov_interactive_2011] for interactive representations of taxonomic assignation and *GraPhlan* for static representations.
-These static representations are modified (legend *e.g.* colors, numbers for families) to help comparison with expected taxonomy (Figure \ref{asaim_taxonomy}).
+Original static representations are modified (*e.g.* colors, numbers for families) to help comparison with expected taxonomy (Figure \ref{asaim_taxonomy}).

 \begin{figure}[h!]
     \centering